Editor’s Note: this post was originally published on November 19, 2014 and has been updated for accuracy and comprehensiveness as of August 17, 2017.

 Sephora’s VIB Rouge & Beauty Insider

-Sephora’s VIB program is one of the best examples of a tiered program in retail.
+Sephora’s Beauty Insider program is one of the best examples of a tiered program in retail.
 The program sets milestones based on dollars spent in a calendar year.
-In order to achieve VIB status you must spend $350 in the year, and to achieve Rouge status you must spend $1,000.
+In order to achieve VIB status, you must spend $350 annually, and to achieve Rouge status you must spend $1,000.

-This program does a fantastic job of establishing exclusivity, and makes customers feel special and valued.
+This program does a fantastic job of establishing exclusivity, and in turn makes each of their customers feel special and valued.
 One of the ways Sephora does this is with the rewards they offer at each tier.

-When a customer becomes a VIB they begin to get exclusive rewards.
-These loyal customers get early access to new products, advance access to promotional events, and VIB-only gifts.
+When a customer becomes a VIB they begin to receive exclusive rewards.
+These loyal customers receive free custom makeovers, invitations to exclusive events, and access to a private customer hotline.
 All these rewards strengthen the status a customer feels when moving up a tier.

 Starbucks’ Starbucks Rewards

 Another premier example of a tiered program is Starbucks Rewards.
 The Starbuck’s rewards program is consistently regarded as the leader of in-store loyalty programs.

 To enroll in the program, customers must register for a Starbucks card or download the rewards app.
 Once they have registered, they are able to collect “Stars” by paying for purchases with the card or the app.
 This is genius because it reduces the amount of transaction fees that Starbucks pays while making transactions easier for customers.

 Customers are automatically added to the Green level when they register with a card or within the app.
 They then require 300 Stars to move to Gold status.